Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Landau-Ginzburg free energy

 Let us consider the different anharmonic terms included in ${\cal F}_{u\phi}$.
 The terms on the the right side of (\ref{f-int}) may be interpreted as order parameter-dependent Lam\'e coefficients.
 In fact, by combining with (\ref{f-u}), we may define effective or local Lam\'e coefficients

 Thus, the effective Lam\'e coefficients depend on the local order parameter, not only through its magnitude, but also its sign, i.e., by the overall state of the local order parameter.
 These anhamornic terms may be alternatively interpreted as follows.
-The terms $\left[g_1(u_{ij})^2 + g_{20}(u_{ii})^2\right]\phi^2$ can be considered as the local strain-dependent corrections to $T_c$ giving $T_c^*$:
+The terms $\left[g_1(u_{ij})^2 + g_{20}(u_{ii})^2\right]\phi^2$ can be considered as the local strain-dependent corrections to $T_c^0$ giving $T_c$, the local effective critical temperature: